BLSQ/iaso/README.md

 These are actually exactly the same steps we use on AWS.

 ### Testing prod js assets in development

+During local development, by default, the Javascript and CSS will be loaded from a webpack server with live reloading of the code.
+To locally test the compiled version as it is in production ( minified and with the same compilation option).
+You can launch docker-compose with the `TEST_PROD=true` environment variable set.

-Run `TEST_PROD=true docker-compose up`
+e.g `TEST_PROD=true docker-compose up`

-to have a local environment serving you the production assets (minified and with the same compilation option as in production).
 This can be useful to reproduce production only bugs.
+Please also test with this configuration whenever you modify webpack.prod.js to validate your changes.

+Alternatively this can be done outside of docker by running:

+1. `npm run webpack-prod` to do the build
+2. Launching the django server with `TEST_PROD` e.g. `TEST_PROD=true python manage.py runserver`.

 # Background tasks & worker

 Iaso queue certains functions (task) for later execution, so they can run outside an HTTP request.
 This is used for functions that take a long time to execute so they don't canceled in the middle by a timeout of a connection closed. e.g: bulk import, modifications or export of OrgUnits.
 Theses are the functions